-In 2005 Fadia directed a 26-minute documentary called I Remember 1948, which screened on SBS.
-Fadia’s final film at UTS while doing her BA Communications was In the Ladies Lounge (2007), which won two awards in the My Queer Career competition at the Mardi Gras Film Festival.
-Big Trouble, Little Fish (2010), written and directed by Fadia, was funded by Parramatta City Council and screened at Flickerfest.
-Fadia Abboud was also the co-director of the Arab Film Festival Australia between 2007 and 2017.
+Initially, Fadia rose to prominence in the industry in 2005 with her 26-minute documentary called I REMEMBER 1948, which screened on SBS.
+Her final film while doing her BA Communications at UTS was IN THE LADIES LOUNGE, which won two awards in the My Queer Career competition at the Mardi Gras Film Festival.
+Finally, between 2007 and 2017, Fadia Abboud was the co-director of the Arab Film Festival Australia.

 Have a question about our talent?